Jsyro/bc-vcpedia/applications/application-bc-correction.md

 ## General Requirements
-A Corrections Reception Team Member must be able to verify with confidence a person's qualitications through verifiable credential exchanges.
+A BC Corrections Staff must be able to verify with confidence a person's qualitications through verifiable credential exchanges.

 # 2. Controlled Documents
 ## 2.1 Risk Assessment